 We allow most official posters including posters for different versions, types of releases or countries, and posters using alternative titles (working title, festival title, original title, new title).

-However, posters should not contain banners for special releases (e.g. Widescreen, Blu-ray or DVD) if the same image without a banner is already available.
+We now allow posters with banners for special releases (e.g. Widescreen, Blu-ray or DVD), even when the same image without a banner is already available.

 Stripped down versions of official posters as well as custom posters made from promo pictures and logos are allowed.
 For example, this As Told by Ginger poster.

 No posters made from material unrelated to the movie (e.g. book covers or the soundtrack) or any unofficial material (e.g. candid pictures), or "fan art" posters created by amateur or professional artists.

 Posters for recorded events (concerts, stand-up comedy shows, theatre plays, festivals) should be the poster of the video/digital/TV/theater release instead of the poster of the event.